dotnet/runtime/docs/design/features/OnStackReplacement.md

 Initial data shows a general improvement in startup time, in particular for applications where startup was impacted by disabling quick-jitting of methods with loops (see dotnet/coreclr#24252).

+### 5.5 Prototype Limitations and Workarounds

+* x64 only
+* Struct promotion is currently disabled for OSR methods
+* No OSR for synchronous methods
+* No OSR for methods with profiler hooks
+* No OSR for methods with localloc
+* No OSR from "handler" regions (catch/finally/filter)

+The prototype trigger strategy is a hybrid: it has a per-frame local counter and a per-patchpoint global counter (kept by the runtime).
+This is probably something we need to re-assess.

 ## 6 Edit and Continue